ma22-maker/ma22-maker/README.md

 # Working Currently:
- working on the Reac Native expo
+ working on the React Native expo

 # 💻 Tech Stack: